 As In the case of many other gemstone: the bigger its size is, the greater its value.
 Depending on the type of jewelry you plan to use, small pearls are more adequate than large ones for -let's say- rings and studs.

 Chose the size of the pearl depending on your needs and budget.
-Selecting a 9.9 mm pearl is a great choice because you do not pay the increase in price and yet it looks basically the same.
+When looking for a 10 mm pearl, selecting a 9.9 mm pearl is a great choice because you do not pay the increase in price and yet it looks basically the same.

 This is one of the most beautiful effects found on a pearl, and the hardest one to explain or describe.
 This effect is given -in part- by the pearl's nacre thickness, its spiraled surface and the quality of its nacreous (Aragonite) crystals.